fubar2/galaxy_tf_overlay/README.md

 Generated tools are ordinary Galaxy tools.
 They should always be inspected before installation from an untrusted source.

-#### ToolFactory development server installation script
+#### ToolFactory development server installation

+The recommended installation involves cloning a bootstrap github repository, and using the *localtf.sh* script to build a new development server.

-From a convenient directory, make a clone of the overlay configuration needed to turn a Galaxy clone into a ToolFactory development server
+From a convenient directory, download the overlay configuration code needed to turn a Galaxy server repository clone into a ToolFactory development server, then run the *localtf.sh* setup script from that cloned repository root directory:

 ```
 git clone https://github.com/fubar2/galaxy_tf_overlay.git
 cd galaxy_tf_overlay
 sh ./localtf.sh
 ```
-Running *localtf.sh* will create a new directory, as *../galaxytf* from the root of the galaxy_tf_overlay clone.
+Running *localtf.sh* will create a new directory, *galaxytf*, in the parent directory of the *galaxy_tf_overlay* clone.
-It will download and configure a development server with the ToolFactory installed:
+The script will download and configure a development server with the ToolFactory installed, into and below that new directory.
+The steps include:

- * Download and unpack a zip of (default) 23.0 which is working well as at February 2023, or perhaps a stable 22.05 release - edit localtf.sh to suit.
+ * Download and unpack a zip of (default) 23.0 working well as at February 2023, or a stable 22.05 release - edit *localtf.sh* to suit.
- * Build the client (slow) and prepare a new sqlite database (replacing any old one!)
  * Install the ToolFactory configuration overlay already cloned
+  * Build the client (slow!)
  * Create the default admin user and insert the API keys in various ToolFactory scripts.
  * Upload the default history and a workflow to build the examples.

-This takes some time - 20 minutes or more to complete.
+This takes 20 minutes or more to complete.
 A functioning development server will occupy ~9GB of disk space, so be sure your machine has plenty of room.
 It will be based in a single directory, *galaxytf* in the same directory as the galaxy_tf_overlay repository was cloned into.
 That is where the script should be run as shown above.

-Rerunning the script will *destroy the entire galaxytf directory* - all ~8GB, and create a clean new installation.
+Rerunning the *localtf.sh* script will *destroy the entire galaxytf directory* - all ~8GB, and create a clean new installation.
 It should only need to be run once in the life of the development server.

 Remove the *galaxytf* directory to remove the entire development server when it is no longer needed.
 Save all your tools and histories,